 1. Reigning Royalty shall make every effort to attend the NSCA's annual business meeting.
-Reigning Royalty shall attend the following

-year's National O-Mok-See.
+Reigning Royalty shall attend the following year's National O-Mok-See.

 2. Royalty shall ride in at least one home state/town parade as an NSCA representative.

-3. Perform at least two to five hours of community service in their home state/town as an NSCA representative.
-This should include anything
+3. Perform at least two to five hours of community service in their home state/town as an NSCA

-that exposes the public to the sport of O-Mok-See and could entail speaking at local grade schools, local radio programs or state/county
+and could entail speaking at local grade schools, local radio programs or state/county fairs, etc.

-4. Reigning Royalty are encouraged to keep a record of the duties they perform durining the year so that they may report what they have
+4. Reigning Royalty are encouraged to keep a record of the duties they perform during the year

-done during the next NSCA National O-Mok-See.
+so that they may report what they have done during the next NSCA National O-Mok-See.

 5. Reigning Royalty shall perform fund raising for the Royalty and Scholarship programs.

-The National Saddle Clubs Association Inc. annually sponsors scholarships for outstanding youth.
-The scholarships are perpetuated
+The National Saddle Clubs Association Inc. annually sponsors scholarships for outstanding

-through memorial funds, endowments, state and club donations, and individual donations.
+youth.
+The scholarships are perpetuated through memorial funds, endowments, state and club

 Any qualified youth will be provided scholarship application forms upon request.
-The scholarship committee will carefully review
+The

 These scholarships will be awarded annually at the National O-Mok-See Awards Banquet.

-The grants from the NSCA Scholarship Fund will be payable to an institution in which the recipient wishes to further his or her educational
+The grants from the NSCA Scholarship Fund will be payable to an institution in which the

-endeavors and shall be nontransferable from the person receiving the award.
+the person receiving the award.
 If a scholarship has been awarded and the recipient has not

-entered an institution of higher education within four (4) years from graduating from high school, the NSCA will resend the scholarship and
+entered an institution of higher education within four (4) years from graduating from high

-return the funds to the NSCA Scholarship Fund.
-Exceptions will be made in the case of sabbatical, mission, or military service, in which case
+Fund.
+Exceptions will be made in the case of sabbatical, mission, or military service, in which

-the NSCA Secretary must be notified prior to the four-year expiration.
+case the NSCA Secretary must be notified prior to the four-year expiration.

-Any boy or girl meeting the following requirements will be an eligible nominee for the Scholarship Award: A member of a NSCA family who is
+Any boy or girl meeting the following requirements will be an eligible nominee for the

-either a current high school student, or attending an institute of higher learning such as a Trade School, Junior College, University, etc.
+attending an institute of higher learning such as a Trade School, Junior College, University, etc.

-The application must be made on an official application form and must be filled out and signed by the person applying for the scholarship.
+The application must be made on an official application form and must be filled out and signed

-Two (2) letters of personal recommendation as to the applicant's scholastic ability and general character should be attached to the
+the applicant's scholastic ability and general character should be attached to the application.
+It

-application.
-It is to each applicant's advantage to submit a very complete, neat, and informative application because of the competition and
+is to each applicant's advantage to submit a very complete, neat, and informative application

-degree of acquired skills.
+because of the competition and degree of acquired skills.

-Selection for this scholarship are to be done by a committee of four (4) NSCA members from four (4) different states that are not related to
+Selection for this scholarship are to be done by a committee of four (4) NSCA members from

-any of the scholarship applicants for that year that will be appointed annually.
-The committee will review the applications and may, if they
+will be appointed annually.
+The committee will review the applications and may, if they choose,

-choose, request a personal interview with the applicants.
+request a personal interview with the applicants.

 Point guidelines as follows: